Silver Rails

 Silver Rails is the fourteenth and final studio album by Scottish musician Jack Bruce, released in March 2014.
 It was recorded at Abbey Road Studios with producer Rob Cass.
 The song "Rusty Lady" is about Margaret Thatcher.
 The cover art was created by artist Sacha Jafri.
-Bruce died 7 months after the album's release, making it his final studio work.
+The 11-year gap from More Jack than God (2003) was the longest between two of Bruce's albums.
+He died 7 months after the album's release.